What Went Wrong At The Fenty Hair Salon In London?

-When the Fenty Hair salon pop-up opened its doors in the Selfridges department store in London earlier this month, the girlies didn't hesitate to get their bookings in.
-Located inside Selfridges’ Corner Shop activation from 3rd to 28th September, all you needed to secure an appointment was freshly washed hair and £35 (approx $45, which you could redeem against any Fenty products).
+When the Fenty Hair salon pop-up opened its doors in Selfridges, London earlier this month, the girlies didn't hesitate to get their bookings in.
+Located inside Selfridges’ Corner Shop activation from 3rd to 28th September, all you needed to secure an appointment was freshly washed hair and £35 (which you could redeem against any Fenty products).
 According to my Girl Math calculations, the service worked out to be free (or at least on Rihanna’s tab).

 AdvertisementADVERTISEMENT